March Madness: Norse ride again, a KU deja vu for Howard

 Huggins was inducted into the Naismith Memorial Basketball Hall of Fame in September.
 He became the winningest active Division I coach last week when Jim Boeheim retired at Syracuse.

 The Mountaineers (19-14) overcame a horrible start to Big 12 play to reach the NCAA Tournament field as a No. 9 seed.
-They’ll meet No. 8 seed and border rival Maryland (21-12) on Thursday in Birmingham, Alabama.
+They’ll meet No. 8 seed and state line rival Maryland (21-12) on Thursday in Birmingham, Alabama.

 “I never had any doubt that we wouldn’t play in the tournament,” Huggins said Sunday night.
 “I thought we were getting better and better.”

 West Virginia lost its first five Big 12 games but rebounded to finish 7-11 in arguably the nation’s toughest league.
-The NCAA bid wouldn’t have been secured without three wins in their final four regular-season games, including over Iowa State and No. 12 Kansas State.
+The NCAA bid wouldn’t have been secured without three wins in the Mountaineers’ final four regular-season games, including over Iowa State and No. 12 Kansas State.

 “I’m good with it,” Huggins said.
 “Obviously we wanted to win more games.
 We just had some things happen.”